nucypher/nucypher/docs/source/guides/ursula_configuration_guide.rst

 You can also view your node’s network status webpage by navigating your web browser to ``https://<your-node-ip-address>:9151/status``.
-It's a good idea to check that this URL opens from the outside: it means that your node can be seen by other NuCypher nodes.
+It's a good idea to ensure that this URL can be accessed publicly: it means that your node can be seen by other NuCypher nodes.

 ..
 NOTE::